pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 ### GitHub Workflow (Optional)

-We can automate our build with GitHub workflow.
+We can automate our build with GitHub Workflow.
 The `build-and-deploy.yml` file in  `cms-oauth/.github/workflows/` is used by GitHub Actions to build our application.
 Note that the workflow uses the repository secret set in GitHub.

 ![GitHub Secret](./github_secret.jpg)

-## Up and Running
+## Finishing Up

 Our last task is to update the CMS configuration file.
 We combine the CMS and CMS OAuth Server deployment by setting site_domain and URL in ./public/config.yml of the CMS folder.

 ```yaml
 backend: